lfn-cnti/bestpractices/CONTRIBUTING.md

 The best way to reach us with a question when contributing is to ask on:

-- The original Github issue
+- The original GitHub issue
 - [Our Slack channel](https://cloud-native.slack.com/archives/C01F1LVAQCC)

 ## Express Your Interest